brantburnett/btburnett.com/_posts/2017-12-07-who-says-c-interfaces-cant-have-implementations.md

 # So, Teach Me The Magic

 Writing extension methods is actually relatively painless.
-They&#8217;re basically just syntactic sugar layered on top of static methods.
+They're basically just syntactic sugar layered on top of static methods.

-Let&#8217;s start with this interface:
+Let's start with this interface:

 ```cs
 namespace MyNamespace